acquanaturaleminerale/acquanaturaleminerale.github.io/docs/setup.md

 If the configured Identity Provider requires signed requests, the SP certificate must also be registered inside the IdP configuration.

-If using a different Identity Provider, ensure that the generated SP certificate is registered there according to the IdP requirements.

 The script also performs validation checks to ensure that:

 * the certificate can be read correctly;